mahdichtioui/Local-Instant-Search/README.md

 ```
 ## Reactive Programming
-if you're new to reactive programming or you want to know more, then check this article that i wrote on this subject:
+if you're new to reactive programming or you want to know more, then check this article that i wrote on this subject that we introduce and wrap up everything you need to know about reactive programming using Rx:

 [Link to the article](https://www.linkedin.com/pulse/reactivex-reactive-programming-principles-mahdi-chtioui/?trackingId=%2F8XzEJB0R%2BiQOPhR%2BU1nrw%3D%3D)

-if you're not, well, let's keep moving forward
+Let's keep moving forward

 ### RxBinding